What are you going to do with all that data?

 Most marketers stop at this point.
 They consider their data work done.
 And they are missing such an important aspect of their data.
 Where the subscribers came from in the first place.

-As part of GDPR, you will need to record consent and that means where people signed up in the first place.
-That is gold for smart marketers.
+As part of GDPR, you need to record consent and that means where people signed up in the first place.
+That data is gold for smart marketers, and savvy businesses.

 You’ve got your basic data nailed around where subscribers come from and what subscribers do with your emails.
 But we haven’t looked at what they do once they’ve clicked your links.